One dimensional gapped quantum phases and enriched fusion categories: Ising chain and Kitaev chain

 By abusing the notation, we denote the topological sectors associated to the $U$-symmetric operators $1, m_i, Z_j, m_iZ_j$ by $\one, m, e, f$, respectively.
 For $x,y=\one,e$, we denote the space of $U$-symmetric operators that map from $x$ to $y$ by $\hom_{bulk}^{J=0}(x,y)$.
 Then we immediately obtain \be \hom_{bulk}^{J=0}(\one,\one) = \one \oplus m, \quad\quad \hom_{bulk}^{J=0}(\one,e)= \hom_{bulk}^{J=0}(e,\one)=e \oplus f, \quad\quad \hom_{bulk}^{J=0}(e,e)=\one \oplus m. \ee

-Note that we have given the topological sectors associated to the operators $1, m_i, Z_i,m_iZ_j$ the same notations as those of anyons in the 2d toric code model or the simple objects in $\FZ_1(\Rep(\Zb_2))$ (see Appendix\,\ref{sec:enriched-categories}) because these topological sectors of operators provide a physical realization of $\FZ_1(\Rep(\Zb_2))$.
-Indeed, first note that these topological sectors of $U$-symmetric operators automatically satisfy the same fusion rule (defined by multiplying operators) as that of $\FZ_1(\Rep(\Zb_2))$.
+Note that we have given the topological sectors associated to the operators $1, m_i, Z_i,m_iZ_j$ the same notations as those of anyons in the 2d toric code model or the simple objects in $\FZ_1(\Rep(\Zb_2))$ (see Appendix\,\ref{sec:enriched-categories}) because these topological sectors of operators provide a physical realization of the unitary module tensor category $\FZ_1(\Rep(\Zb_2))$ (recall Remark\ \ref{rem:rigorous-result}).
+Indeed, first note that these topological sectors of $U$-symmetric operators automatically satisfy the same fusion rules (defined by multiplying operators) as those of $\FZ_1(\Rep(\Zb_2))$.
 Moreover, they also recover the braidings in $\FZ_1(\Rep(\Zb_2))$.
-For example, one can recover the double braiding between $e$ and $m$ in $\FZ_1(\Rep(\Zb_2))$ by first creating a pair of ``$m$-particles'' at site $i$ and $j$ for $i<j$ (by applying $m_im_j$ to $|\Omega\rangle$), then applying $Z_k$ for $i<k<j$, then annihilating two $m$-particles, we obtain $m_im_jZ_km_im_j=-Z_k$, which precisely the double braiding between $e$ and $m$ in $\FZ_1(\Rep(\Zb_2))$.
-One can recover the same double braiding of $m$ and $e$ by $Z_iZ_jm_kZ_iZ_j=-m_k$.
+For example, one can recover the double braiding between $e$ and $m$ in $\FZ_1(\Rep(\Zb_2))$ by first creating a pair of ``$m$-particles'' at site $i$ and $j$ for $i<j$ (by applying $m_im_j$ to $|\Omega\rangle$), then applying $Z_k$ for $i<k<j$, then annihilating two $m$-particles, then annihilating $Z_k$, one obtains $Z_km_im_jZ_km_im_j=-1$, which is precisely the double braiding between $e$ and $m$ in $\FZ_1(\Rep(\Zb_2))$ (recall Remark\,\ref{rem:braiding}).
+One can recover the double braiding between $m$ and $e$ by $m_kZ_iZ_jm_kZ_iZ_j=-1$.

+\begin{rem} Similar discussion of these operators and their relation to $\FZ_1(\Rep(\Zb_2))$ have already appeared in \cite{JW20}, where these operators were called {\it patch symmetry operators}, and $\FZ_1(\Rep(\Zb_2))$ was called the {\it categorical symmetry} and interpreted as the bulk of a boundary, which has the algebraic higher symmetry $\Rep(\Zb_2)$.
+The point of view taken in \cite{JW20} is different from but connected to ours precisely through a topological Wick rotation (see Section\,\ref{sec:TWR}).

+In \cite{KZ22}, the symmetric local operators are reformulated precisely as the topological net of symmetric local operators, and a topological sector of operators is defined precisely as a sector of this topological net.
+For a 1d gapped quantum system with a finite onsite symmetry $G$, the category of all the sectors of the associated topological net is proved rigorously to be $\FZ_1(\Rep(G))$ (see Appendix\,\ref{sec:enriched-categories}) \cite[Corollary\ 2.25, Remark\ 2.26]{KZ22}. \end{rem}

 Comparing (\ref{eq:internal-hom-J=0}) with (\ref{eq:Z(RepZ2)-RepZ2}), we obtain our first main result. \begin{pthm} The Ising chain when $J=0, B\approx 1$ realizes the trivial 1d $\Zb_2$ SPT order, which can be described mathematically by the enriched fusion category ${}^{\FZ_1(\Rep(\Zb_2))}\Rep(\Zb_2)$. \end{pthm}